 Unemployment is defined as those who are jobless, have actively looked for a job within the last four weeks, and are available for work.
 The unemployment rate measures unemployment as the number of unemployed people as a percentage of a population’s labor force.
 Unemployment is a key economic indicator and can be a sign of economic turmoil.
+If someone is not actively looking for work, they are not included in the unemployment rate.
+This means that individuals who retire, go back to school, or leave the workforce to raise.
+Family or take care of relatives is not counted in the unemployment rate.

 As of January 2020, the unemployment rate is 6.7%, according to the Bureau of Labor Statistics.
 The natural rate of unemployment is between 3.5% and 4.5%.
 Unemployment rates vary significantly by state.